quixio/quix-streams/docs/write.md

 Visit the [Buffer](#buffer) section of this documentation to find out more about the built-in Buffer feature.

-The Quix SDK allows you to attach any type of data — Numbers, Strings, or raw Binary data — to your timestamps.
+Quix Streams allows you to attach any type of data — Numbers, Strings, or raw Binary data — to your timestamps.
 The following code will attach one of each to the same timestamp:

 === "Python"